LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 -----------------------------------------

-Clicking on the "Email Queue" link in the Main Menu takes you to a web page that displays Lasso 9 Server's email queue.
-The email queue logs all email messages that are sent from Lasso Server.
-Messages remain in the queue while they are being sent to the SMTP mail server looked up by Lasso or specified in the [Email_Send] method by the developer.
-For more information, see the Email chapter in the Lasso Language Guide.
+Clicking on the "Email Queue" link in the Main Menu takes you to a web page that displays the instance's email queue.
+The email queue logs all email messages that are being sent from the instance.
+Messages remain in the queue while they are being sent to the SMTP mail server looked up by Lasso or specified in the :meth:`email_send` method by the developer.
+For more information, see :ref:`the documentation on Sending Email`.

 Filtering Email Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^

-You can filter the email messages in the queue being displayed by their status:
+You can filter the email messages being displayed in the queue by their status:
 "Any", "Queued", "Sending", "Error".
 Simply choose one of those statuses from the "Queue Status" drop-down menu and the queue entries will automatically update to reflect your selection.